Release Schedule

 Initial release

-End of bugfix support
+End of maintenance support

 End of security support